President Trump threatens tariffs on nations rejecting Greenland plan

 He added, “NATO becomes far more formidable and effective with Greenland in the hands of the UNITED STATES, Anything less than that is unacceptable.”

-Denmark has firmly rejected the proposal.
+Denmark firmly rejected the proposal.

-Germany, France and Sweden have also announced plans to deploy troops to Greenland in recent days, joining allied forces already present on the island, a move Danish officials said was intended to reinforce security and demonstrate support for Greenland’s status within the Kingdom of Denmark.
+Germany, France and Sweden announced plans to deploy troops to Greenland in recent days, joining allied forces already present on the island, a move Danish officials said was intended to reinforce security and demonstrate support for Greenland’s status within the Kingdom of Denmark.